Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions: Uniqueness and Main Theorem

 The following Assumption is on the boundary data $m_0$ and $j$.

-\begin{hyp} Assume that \begin{enumerate}[start=7] \item The data $m_0$ and $j$ are strictly positive, i.e. $m_0>0$ and $j>0$. \end{enumerate} \end{hyp} An initial distribution $m_0$ strictly positive was already required in \cite{CardGrab}, allowing us to prove solutions for the relaxed Problem \ref{var3}.
+\begin{hyp} We have \begin{enumerate}[start=7] \item The data $m_0$ and $j$ are strictly positive, i.e. $m_0>0$ and $j>0$. \end{enumerate} \end{hyp} An initial distribution $m_0$ strictly positive was already required in \cite{CardGrab}, allowing us to prove the existence of solutions for the relaxed Problem \ref{var3}.
 We require the same strict positivity hypothesis on $j$, which plays the same role in Proposition \ref{pro:ex_relax}.
 A nonvanishing current at the boundary ensures the state constraint condition for the value function $u$.
-When $j>0$, we have $H_p(\nabla u)\cdot\nu>0$ at $\partial\Omega$.
+When $j>0$, we have ${H_p(x,\nabla u)}\cdot\nu>0$ at $\partial\Omega$.
 Hence, the agent’s velocity points inside the domain when the players are near the boundary.
 This is precisely the state constraint that ensures the confinement of the process into $\Omega$.
 See also the second-order case's invariance condition stated in \cite{BCR,CDF,CCR,MR4045803}.